navidcy/varying-surface-forcing/README.md

 (ii) A script to input a mask and place it on top of wind forcing.

-This eddy-permitting model is run for 200 years (more details present in Section 2 of the paper), after which the following set of MOM5-only perturbation experiments are branched off using:
+This eddy-permitting model is run for 200 years (more details present in Section 2 of the paper), after which we begin a set of MOM5-only simulations forced by surface boundary fluxes.
+We first run a MOM5 control simulation for 100 years and branch off the following set of perturbation experiments:

 | Expt short name    | Expt long name | Wind Factor | Surface buoyancy flux contrast (W m⁻²) | Region |
 | ------------------ | ----------- | ----------- | -------------------------------------- | ------ |